Billing model for Azure Active Directory B2C

 - Billing from the 10th (the effective time of transition) is billed at the MAU rate.

 - If an additional 150 users sign in during this period (10th-30th), only the additional 150 are billed.

-- The continued activity of the first 100 users does not impact billing for the remainder of the calendar month.
+- The continued activity of the first 100 users doesn't impact billing for the rest of the calendar month.

 During the billing period of the transition, the subscription owner will likely see entries for both methods (per-authentication and per-MAU) appear in their Azure subscription billing statement: